toerob/t3cartographer/README.md

 If you want to stay true with the textformat (and perhaps get a mud revival feeling), you might want to use the two pure text-renderers which can output the map in text-format in any interpreter, including the text-only ones.

-The two choices here are to either go with the ScaledTextRenderer that displays connections and doors, where the output looks like this:
+The two choices here are to either go with the ScalableTextTileMap that displays connections and doors, where the output looks like this:

-### ScaledTextRenderer
+### ScalableTextTileMap

 <img src="./examples/screenshots/screenshot2.png">
 fig.3